ManubhavRastogi/PostViewerApp/README.md

 # Project Setup Instructions
     1. Clone the repository to your local machine.
-    2. If using Swift Package Manager (recommended), open the  .xcodeproj  in Xcode.
-    •    If using CocoaPods, make sure to run  pod install  first, then open the  .xcworkspace  file.
-    3. Ensure your environment matches the specified iOS and Xcode versions below.
+    2. Ensure your environment matches the specified iOS and Xcode versions below.
-    4. Build and run on your desired simulator or iOS device.
+    3. Build and run on your desired simulator or iOS device.

 # iOS & Xcode Version Used
     •    iOS Deployment Target: 15.6 or later